braze-inc/braze-docs/_docs/_contributing/troubleshooting.md

 ![An image of Liquid's raw tag.
 An image is used here to prevent Liquid from linting the example.]()

-A cross-reference link surrounded by Liquid raw tags will look similar to the following:
+A cross-reference link surrounded by Liquid raw tags will be similar to the following:

 ![An image of Liquid's raw tag used in an example code block.
 An image is used here to prevent Liquid from linting the example.]()